- Why are SAP’s new acquisitions forecasted without analyzing how SAP’s previous acquisitions fared?

 The Business Objects Acquisition

 The Business Objects acquisition was terrible for the previous Business Objects customers.
-Support for Business Objects severely declined not long after SAP made the acquisition and prices increased.
+Support for Business Objects severely declined not long after SAP made the acquisition, and prices increased.
 Many customers that did not want to work with SAP when they first purchased from Business Objects were now subject to SAP account reps.
-And SAP’s acquisition of Business Objects lead to Business Objects stagnating as a product, undermining the investment by Business Objects customers in the solution.
-When Business Objects was purchased, it was a frequently discussed vendor in BI circles, now you barely hear about the Business Objects product.
-Years later, Business Objects is far less important as a product in the BI space that it was in 2007 because SAP has allowed the solution to stagnate.
+And SAP’s acquisition of Business Objects leads to Business Objects stagnating as a product, undermining Business Objects customers’ investment in the solution.
+When Business Objects was purchased, it was a frequently discussed vendor in BI circles.
+Now you barely hear about the Business Objects product.
+Years later, Business Objects is far less important as a product in the BI space than in 2007 because SAP has allowed the solution to stagnate.

 Secondly, the promised integration with SAP BW, a primary reason given for the acquisition, never came.
-On one project, we tested a new crossover component, which was supposed to replace the BEx, and it broke so often we stopped using it.
+We tested a new crossover component on one project, which was supposed to replace the BEx, and it broke so often we stopped using it.
 At the time of the acquisition, there was all manner of promises by SAP of how SAP BW and Business Objects would work together.
 Every year that passes, we hear less about Business Objects.

 SAP never changed the name of Business Objects.
 Since the acquisition in 2007, the term Business Objects has declined from (in the US) a search term popularity of 72 to 8, where it stands now.
 Is this acquisition a success?
 It depends upon your perspective.
 One SAP resource told me that the acquisition was successful because Business Objects was cutting into BW sales, so the acquisition neutralized a competitor.
 This brings up the question of whether all of the promises made by SAP to make BW work with Business Objects were fake.